aravinho/wordle_public/README.md

 python test_wordle.py --policy viability --interactive --reveal_word True \
 --break_between_episodes
 ```
 You might expect to see a game rollout that resembles the following (yours might be different due to randomness).
+Note that in this example, the policy actually failed to solve the magic word which was FAKED.
 ```
-BRACT
-TAKES
-HASTA
-SATIN
-PATSY
+YODEL (RRYGR)
+UNWED (RRRGG)
+FAMED (GGRGG)
+FACED (GGRGG)
+FATED (GGRGG)
+FARED (GGRGG)
 ```
 To test its performance on a random subset of 100 magic words and print the stats, simply run the following.
 Passing in `--print_failures` will print the magic words that the policy failed on.
 (You can also pass `--print_successes`).
 ```